ras52/bootstrap/stage-0/README.txt

 ELF header, followed by one program header for the whole file.
 There are no section headers and no shstrtab section, which together mean that the binutils diagnostic tools (objdump, etc.) are of limited use on it.

+Conceptually the program should have been written using some lower-level technique, such as with a hex-editor.
+In practice the Makefile contains a simple one-line shell script to perform the same action as unhex, and it is generated source in its own language.